MPh-py/MPh/tools/ReadMe.md

 ﻿## Automation tools

-These are simple helper scripts to run the various dev tools, such as pyTest or Flit.
+These are simple helper scripts to run the various development tools, such as pyTest, Flit, and Sphinx.
 See the doc-strings of the individual scripts for details.

-### Local development
+### Running tests

 MPh can be used and tested from source, provided NumPy, JPype, and pyTest are already installed.
 That is, the following runs the test suite for what